-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION to benefit from the legitimate use of their works. [tentatively agreed at TM; to be confirmed] 59. importance of the ability to offer flexible licensing solutions in the digital age, and the increasing use of such schemes in Member States, it is beneficial to further clarify in Union law the status of licensing mechanisms allowing collective management organisations to conclude licences, on a voluntary basis, irrespective of whether all rightholders have authorised the organisation to do so.
-Member States should have the ability to maintain and introduce such schemes in accordance with their legal traditions, practices or circumstances, subject to the safeguards provided for in this Directive and in full (28d) Given the increasing importance of the ability to offer flexible licensing solutions in the digital age, and the increasing use of such schemes in Member States, it is beneficial to further clarify in Union law the status of licensing mechanisms allowing collective management organisations to conclude licences, on a voluntary basis, irrespective of whether all rightholders have authorised the organisation to do so.
-Member States should have the ability to maintain and introduce such schemes in accordance with their legal traditions, practices or circumstances, subject to the safeguards provided for in this Directive and in full respect of Union law and their international obligations related
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION covering all works and other subject-matter to be used.
+These mechanisms serve as a complement to collective management based on individual mandates, by providing full legal certainty to users.
+At the same time, they provide a further opportunity to right holders to benefit from the legitimate use of their works. authorisation by rightholders does not provide an exhaustive solution for covering all works and other subject-matter to be used.
+These mechanisms serve as a complement to collective management based on individual mandatesauthorisation by rightholders, by providing full legal certainty to users in certain cases.
+At the same time, they provide an further opportunity to rights-holders to benefit from the legitimate use of their works. [tentatively agreed at TM, to be confirmed at trilogue] 59.
+(28d) Given the increasing importance of the ability to offer flexible licensing solutions in the digital age, and the increasing use of such schemes in Member States, it is beneficial to further clarify in Union law the status of (28d) Given the increasing importance of the ability to offer flexible licensing solutions in the digital age, and the increasing use of such schemes, in-Member States, should be ablellowed to provide it is beneficial to

+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION licensing mechanisms further clarify in Union law the allowing collective status of for licensing management organisations to mechanisms which allowing conclude licences, on a permit collective management voluntary basis, irrespective organisations to conclude of whether all rightholders licences, on a voluntary basis, have authorised the irrespective of whether all organisation to do so. rightholders have authorised the Member States should have organisation to do so.
+Member the ability to maintain and States should have the ability to introduce such schemes in maintain and introduce such accordance with their legal schemes in accordance with traditions, practices or their national legal_traditions, circumstances, subject to the practices or circumstances, safeguards provided for in subject to the safeguards this Directive and in full provided for in this Directive respect of Union law and and in full respect of Union law their international obligations and their international related to copyright.
+These obligations of the Union. schemes would only have related to copyright.
+These effect in the territory of the schemes would only have effect Member State concerned, in the territory of the Member unless otherwise provided for State concerned, unless in Union law.
+Member States otherwise provided for in Union should have flexibility in law.
+Member States should choosing the specific type of have flexibility in choosing the mechanism allowing licences specific type of mechanism